Defective Hip FAQ

 The replacement of a hip joint is supposed to increase mobility, decrease pain and allow you to live your life with a replacement joint that lasts 12-15 years on average.
 Unfortunately, some patients were promised a solution to their hip joint problems that would last longer than traditional options and that would provide enhanced mobility.
 This new solution, marketed especially to younger and healthier people, was a metal-on-metal hip replacement product.

 A variety of different manufacturers marketed metal-on-metal hip replacements, including DePuy Orthopaedics, Smith & Nephew and Biomet.
 While these devices became very popular in the 2000s, today they have been recognized as dangerous medical devices and many patients are filing lawsuits to obtain compensation.
-If you or a loved one was hurt by a defective hip replacement product and you wish to understand your legal rights or potentially pursue a claim, you can contact the Law Offices of Jeffrey S. Glassman to schedule a free case evaluation.
+If you or a loved one was hurt by a defective hip replacement product and you wish to understand your legal rights or potentially pursue a claim, you can contact the Jeffrey Glassman Injury Lawyers to schedule a free case evaluation.
 You can also review the defective hip FAQ below for more information.1.
 Which Types of Hip Implants are Defective?